nodejs/node-gyp/README.md

 ## Features

  * The same build commands work on any of the supported platforms
- * Supports the targetting of different versions of Node.js
+ * Supports the targeting of different versions of Node.js

 ## Installation